The Beck Anxiety Inventory: What It Is And How It Works

 Did you take the Beck Anxiety Inventory?

-Seeking support for symptoms of anxiety
+Professional mental health support for anxiety

 If you’re experiencing signs of clinical anxiety—especially if you took the BAI and it reflected moderate to severe symptoms—it may be worth seeking support.
 A therapist can evaluate your situation and suggest treatment options.
 A cognitive behavioral therapist in particular can also help you learn to identify flawed or distorted thoughts that may be leading to distress and develop healthy coping mechanisms for anxious feelings.